Friday, 26 February 2010

 Overture to Death – an English West-country village, a village hall, a vicarage, various gentlemen’s residences.
 (Set in a remote village in winter and wartime, this book isn't really worth reading – it's full of venom directed at older women who are embarrassingly in love with the vicar, and the murder method is so complicated that the detectives spend pages and pages explaining it to each other.)

 Surfeit of Lampreys – London, Scotland Yard.
 The main characters are rich eccentrics.
-(This is a book to avoid – again there is a lot of venom directed at unpleasant characters.
+(This is a book to avoid – again there is a lot of bile directed at unpleasant characters.
 And the characters we are supposed to like are quite unbearable.)

 Death and the Dancing Footman – her 10th book and the 2nd set in a genuine country house where a house party is taking place.
 One of the characters is titled – and runs a beauty salon.
 (A return to form – the characters are interesting, varied and eccentric, and most are likeable in various ways.
 They all hate each other – and then they get snowed in.)